pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 <div class="description">
 {{asset_owner}} burns his asset with the id {{asset_id}}.

-If there previously were core tokens backed for this asset, these core tokens are transferred to {{asset_owner}}.
+If there previously were tokens backed to this asset, these tokens are added to the balance table entry {{asset_owner}}.
 </div>

 <b>Clauses:</b>